davepinch/pinchy.cc/collections/_posts/2016-05-04-flat-farmland-in-wyoming.md

 tags:
   - Photograph
   - Public Domain
+  - Wheatland
   - Wyoming
 ---
-Looking out into the flat farmland in [Wheatland, Wyoming](https://en.wikipedia.org/wiki/Wheatland,_Wyoming) on a sunny day.
+Looking out into the flat farmland in Wheatland on a sunny day.

-## License

-{% include cc0.html %}